cooperjbrandon/sf-library-hold-notifs/README.md

 ```
 go();
 ```
 Then fill out `secrets.json`.
+(See `secrets-example.json` for correct structure of the secrets file).
 Then run

 ```
 node index.js